 Great digital cameras like on the iPhone and iPad mean we can take as many photos as we want, whenever we want.
-That's amazing, because we can record any moment, at any time.
-It's also terrible, because we end up with so many photos we forget about the ones we took even a short time ago.
-The new iOS 10 Memories feature in the Photos app hopes to change that by surfacing not only images we haven't seen in a while, but grouping them together, adding music, and making them into something more.

-The new text | Great digital cameras like on the iPhone and iPad mean we can take as many photos as we want, whenever we want.
-That's amazing, because we can record any moment, at any time.
-It's also terrible, because we end up with so many photos we forget about the ones we took even a short time ago.
-The new iOS 10 Memories feature in the Photos app hopes to change that by surfacing not only images we haven't seen in a while, but grouping them together, adding music, and making them into something more.
+That's amazing because we can record any moment, at any time.
+It's also terrible because we end up with so many photos we forget about the ones we took even a short time ago.
+The iOS 10 Memories feature in the Photos app hopes to change that by surfacing not only images we haven't seen in a while but grouping them together, adding music, and making them into something more.